deathworlders/online/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 **WURF!!**

 Meereo’s ears flattened of their own accord.
-That…<em>sound<em>…was boisterous and obviously cheerful, but it was so loud it was slightly painful.
+That…<em>sound</em>…was boisterous and obviously cheerful, but it was so loud it was slightly painful.

 “Yup, that’s him.”